elastic/elastic-package/docs/howto/custom_images.md

 For the following two examples, it will be used as example overwriting elastic-agent image.
-Here, there are the steps to follow to create the images for the examples ([docs link](https://github.com/elastic/elastic-agent#packaging)):
+You can find here the instructions to create the docker images for the examples ([docs link](https://github.com/elastic/elastic-agent#packaging)):

 ```bash
 # Go to elastic-agent repository and create the packages for docker